Purely inseparable Richelot isogenies: Supersingular genus- 2 curves in characteristic 2

 It is clear that conjugate automorphisms have the same value of~$t$.
 Let $\alpha$ be any an automorphism of order~$4$.
 Consider the automorphisms $\beta$ of order $4$ that do \emph{not} conjugate $\alpha$ to~$\alpha^3$; for such a $\beta$ we must have $\alpha\beta = \beta\alpha$, and we see that

 This shows that $\beta\mapsto\alpha\beta$ is an injective map from the set of $\beta$ of order $4$ that commute with $\alpha$ to the set of automorphisms of order at most~$2$.
 Since there are $20$ automorphisms of order $4$ and only $12$ of order at most~$2$, we see that there must be a $\beta$ of order $4$ that does \emph{not} commute with~$\alpha$, and that therefore conjugates $\alpha$ to~$\alpha^3$.
 Thus, there is a bijection between the conjugacy classes of automorphisms of order $4$ and the roots of $T^{10} + T^6 + A^{-1} T^5 + A^{-2}$.
+This proves statement~2(c).

+We have already seen that $\#\Aut C = 32$.
+To determine the structure of $\Aut C$ it suffices to look at a specific curve of this form over a finite field, because we gain no automorphisms when specializing from the generic case.
+The curve over $\BF_{2^2}$ where $A$ is a primitive cube root of unity has all of its automorphisms rational over $\BF_{2^{10}}$, so this is a convenient example to choose.
+We find that the center of $\Aut C$ is generated by the hyperelliptic involution.
+We already know that every element of $\Aut C$ squares to either the identity or the hyperelliptic involution, so the quotient of $\Aut C$ by its center is $(\BZ/2\BZ)^4$.
+Running through the database of groups of order~$32$, we find\footnote{ See Verification 2.1g in the Magma file. } only two groups with this property, and only one of them has eleven elements of order~$2$, namely \texttt{C4.C2\textasciicircum3}.
+This proves statement~2(b).

-The proof of statement~(3) is analogous, and we leave it to the reader.
-The main difference is that instead of finding that $a^5 = a^3 = 1$, we only have that $a^5 = 1$, so that $g(x)$ can be of the form $\zeta x + t$ for a $5$th root of unity~$\zeta$.
-We note that all of the automorphisms of $y^2 + y = x^5$ can be defined over~$\BF_{16}$. \end{proof}
+The proof of statement~(3) is analogous, and we leave it to the reader.\footnote{ See Verification 2.1h in the Magma file. } The main difference is that instead of finding that $a^5 = a^3 = 1$, we only have that $a^5 = 1$, so that $g(x)$ can be of the form $\zeta x + t$ for a fifth root of unity~$\zeta$.
+Then one can check that the map from $\Aut C$ to the fifth roots of unity that takes an automorphism to the coefficient of $x$ in $g(x)$ is a homomorphism, and that its kernel is isomorphic to the group from statement~2(b). \end{proof}

 The invariant we used in the proof of Lemma~\ref{L:models} is useful enough to deserve a name.

 \begin{definition} If $C$ is a supersingular genus-$2$ curve in characteristic~$2$, with Igusa invariants $[0 \col 0 \col 0 \col J_8\col J_{10}]$, we define the \emph{supersingular invariant} of $C$ to be the quantity $I(C) = J_8^5 / J_{10}^4$. \end{definition}